mmiglioranza22/nestjs-auth-bootstrap/README.md

 4. _Security is paramaount to your application and you need a scalable and performant solution that will not become a bottleneck in the future.
 You likely work with more than one application in your system, or you know for a fact that the system you are or will be developing is of a distributed nature._

+5. _Your application uses REST (you could adapt it to your need, but know quite a lot of refactor could be needed)_

 ## What can you do with this?

 Whatever you want.